blocknative/web3-onboard/docs/src/routes/docs/[...4]wallets/walletconnect.md

        * Defaults to version: 1 - this behavior will be deprecated after the WalletConnect v1 sunset */
       version: 2
+      /**
+       * List of Required Chain(s) ID for wallets to support in number format
+       * Defaults to [1] - Ethereum
+       * The chains defined within the web3-onboard config will define the
+       * optional chains for the WalletConnect module */ requiredChains?: number[] | undefined
     }
 )
 ```